 This module will introduce you to technical aspects of the crafts of stage and screen as a basis for an exploration of writing for performance.
 These workshops will be led by teachers experienced in the acting professions and you will have the opportunity to develop your writing skills in the context of the various levels of creative production within the performing industries.

 The aim of year three is to encourage creative individualism and to facilitate supervised self-directed learning.
-There is enormous scope for you to either continue to develop work you have begun in the workshop classes or to begin something entirely new.
-All students must commit for the year to an independent project(s) structure, though the possibilities for what may be done within that structure are limitless.
+There is enormous scope for you to either continue to develop work you have begun in previous workshop classes or to begin something entirely new.
+Students commit to either an independent project(s) structure, or to a year studying abroad, or to a combination of these (project work for one semester and study abroad for another).

-This may take the form of a single year-long project or two separate projects (one per semester).
-The nature and extent of your project(s) will be agreed beforehand and coordinated by the Course Director, and you will be assigned a genre-specific editor/mentor of professional standing in the writing industries who will be responsible for full editorial response to your work on a pre-established regular basis.
+This may take the form of a single yearlong project or two separate projects (one per semester).
+The nature and extent of your project(s) will be agreed beforehand and coordinated by the Course Director, and you will be assigned, as part of a small workshop group, a genre-specific editor/mentor of professional standing in the writing industries who will be responsible for full editorial response to your work on a pre-established regular basis.

-As part of this cooperative process, they can impart to you their general experience of the profession, together with recommendations for your own specific career development.
+As part of this cooperative process, your editor/mentor can impart to you their general experience of the profession, together with recommendations for your own specific career development.
 Your project(s) may also be completed in conjunction with on-site professional experience in the creative fields.

 Study at a University Abroad